aamoeji04/Cuisine_Classification_Capstone/README.md

 ## Data
-The data used for this classification project was scrapped and concatenated from 2 different websites, both of which are affilitated with [British Croadcasting Corporation](https://www.bbc.com/).
+The data used for this classification project was scrapped and concatenated from 2 different websites, both of which are affilitated with [British Broadcasting Corporation](https://www.bbc.com/).
 900 recipes were collected in total from [BBC Good Food](https://www.bbcgoodfood.com/recipes/category/all-cuisines) and [BBC Food](https://www.bbc.co.uk/food/cuisines).

 When we first take a look at our data, we can see the distribution of class that we have.
 **Cuisines Class Distribution**